 HCC's CARE team is a resource team to assist students who are in need of support outside of the classroom.
 This outreach team, comprised of Student Affairs staff, supports students in or near crisis by connecting them with resources in the local community.
 Common areas of support include housing and food insecurity, behavioral health, relationships, and short-term counseling support.
 The CARE team provides a proactive and holistic approach, with the goal of intervening before a student develops more serious problems that interfere with classroom performance.
 CARE team referrals are made by faculty and staff.
-Students may also request CARE team support by contacting the Dean of Students Office (STC 142) or completing an online Student Assistance Form at hagerstowncc. edu/student affairs/student-assistance (a response will be generated within 1-3 work days).
+Students may also request CARE team support by contacting the Retention and Registration Office or completing an online Need Help?
+Form available on the HCC website under Current Students.